Rygtx/windows-customization-extras/README.md

 # windows-customization-extras
-Extra skins and such for Windows Customization.
-Including Stardock Curtains, PotPlayer, foobar2000, etc...
+Extra skins and Wallpapers for Windows Customization.
+Including Stardock Curtains, PotPlayer, foobar2000, and more.